microsoft/fluentui-blazor/examples/Demo/Shared/wwwroot/docs/DesignTokens.md

 ## Colors for integration with specific Microsoft products
 If you are configuring the components for integration into a specific Microsoft product, the following table provides `AccentBaseColor` values you can use.
-*The library offers an `OfficeColor` enumeration which contains the specific accent colors for 17 different Office applications.*
+*The specific accent colors for many Office applications are offered in the `OfficeColor` enumeration.*